 The entire technique of using the learning curve is dependent on your brain.
 If the brain isn’t focused, all your efforts will be useless.

 To stay focused, you will have to work extremely hard.
 The hard work of a few days will help you out for the rest of your life.
 Alongside that, you cannot afford to waste time.
-Focus on the skills that will help you out in practical life.
+Focus on the practical skills that will help you in life.

 9. Stay Determined